-Many customers were mis-sold PPI (Payment Protection Insurance) by Churchwood Financial, PPI was usually added to a customer's policy by Churchwood Financial, in some cases without their knowledge.
-Churchwood Financial were known to deny a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Churchwood Financial, PPI may have been added to a customer's policy by Churchwood Financial, in some cases without their knowledge.
+Churchwood Financial may have refused a credit application if PPI was refused by the customer.

 Churchwood Financial PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Churchwood Financial.

-There are many examples of Churchwood Financial mis-selling PPI, some customers were not even made aware by Churchwood Financial that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not advised by Churchwood Financial that it was optional.
+There are many examples of Churchwood Financial mis-selling PPI, some consumers were not even made aware by Churchwood Financial that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Churchwood Financial that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Churchwood Financial, and this was not revealed to you at the point of sale, then you would be due PPI compensation from Churchwood Financial.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Churchwood Financial, and this was not explained to you at the point of sale, then you would be due compensation from Churchwood Financial.